Retro Jewellery

 Vogue 1948

 The 1940s heralded the end of the Art Deco period.
 Which had dominated jewellery design for the previous 20 years.
-1940`s jewellery designs shifted from that of straight minimalistic lines to a modernist style, which had elements of Victorian design.
+1940s Retro Jewellery designs shifted from that of straight minimalistic lines to a modernist style, which had elements of Victorian design.
 Flora and Fauna based forms were very popular.
 Textured metal design in the form of scrolls, fans, lacey and ribbons became common.
 The softening of geometric forms, which changed the concepts for jewellery design in this period.
 These were bold three-dimensional design with futuristic attributes.

 Due to the war effort, many of the materials used in the manufacturing of jewellery had to be diverted to the war effort.
 Platinum and base metal were unavailable.
 Gold was the metal of choice, although it had to be used sparingly as it was scarce, expensive and disposable income was small.
 Gold was made very thin and placed over another metal, such as Silver as in silver gilt or Vermeil (made by Tiffany’s), or it could be placed over brass.
 Rolled gold items were made using a method of rolling a base metal piece of jewellery in gold.
 They looked chunky and expensive but contained small amounts of gold.
 Gold alloys became popular where gold was mixed with other metal to create amalgams like rose or green gold, this was of lower gold content.
 An example of this would be 8ct gold, which was common during the war years.
 Silver was a metal which was used widely in this period.
 Palladium was another metal used in the period for jewellery production as an alternative to platinum.
 Costume jewellery also suffered as base metal was also scarce.
 The manufactures turned to plastics to fill the gap.
 Bakelite, Catalin and lucite were popular.